microsoft/MIDI/get-started/README.md

 # Get Started

-Documentation and samples for using the API on Windows
+Documentation and samples for using the API and SDK on Windows